alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I practiced some html and css coding, especially how to use some css functions to make the display on mobile devices look good.

 **Thoughts**: I am very glad to have reviewed this new code and learn it, it will be very useful for sure.

+### Day 10: June 30, Monday

+**Today's Progress**: Today I practiced Java, it's been a while since I've done any java programming so it was quite useful to review it.

+**Thoughts**: A little more difficult than I thought, in a few days I forgot a couple of things, but now I have everything fresh in my memory and I'm ready to continue programming.